 Read more about the general skills employers want.

-For instance, engineering and technology are at the heart of the race to net zero and in the future there will be hundreds of thousands of 'green jobs' for people with engineering skills.
+For instance, engineering and technology are at the heart of the race to net zero and in the future, there will be hundreds of thousands of 'green jobs' for people with engineering skills.

 Decarbonisation across the UK economy will rely on new, innovative engineering solutions conceived and realised by a diverse workforce.
 While much of the workforce tasked with delivering this transformation is already in employment, many are now coming through the education system.

-A community of over 300 organisations, including EngineeringUK, are working together to drive a new era of engagement that encourages more young people into engineering - through the Tomorrow's Engineers Code.
+Over 300 organisations, including EngineeringUK, are working together to drive a new era of engagement that encourages more young people into engineering - through the Tomorrow's Engineers Code.

 This is a commitment to a number of common goals covering how organisations fund, design, deliver and learn from engineering-inspiration activities.
 It's a growing community focused on increasing the diversity and number of young people entering engineering careers.

-One of the initiatives designed to encourage young people into engineering is through campaigns such as Tomorrow's Engineers Week held in November.
-You can also read about opportunities for women in engineering.
+One of the initiatives designed to encourage young people to enter engineering is through campaigns such as Tomorrow's Engineers Week, which is held in November.

 Find out more